stephengold/Maud/README.md

 ### Loading animations

-In Maud, "loading" an animation means selecting it for visualization, playback, and editing.
+In Maud, "loading" an animation means selecting it for visualization, playback, and/or editing.

-To do this, select "Animations -> Load" and then the name of the animation.
+To load an animation for the target model, select "Animations -> Load" and then the name of the animation.
+To load an animation for the source model, select "Animations -> Load source" and then the name of the animation.

 ### Playing, pausing, and pinning animations